LAStools/LAStools/bin/lascanopy_README.md

 You can also load more general polygonal plots from a shapefile with

-lascanopy -i forest\*.laz -lop polygons.shp -int_p 25 50 75 -centroids -o results.csv
+lascanopy64 -i forest\*.laz -lop polygons.shp -int_p 25 50 75 -centroids -o results.csv

 If the SHP file with plots has a DBF file with  that contain either an integer number or a string attributes for each plot you can add the name